leonmavr/zeitkatze/README.md

 can install it directly with one command.
 It will compile the project for you and install it at `$PREFIX/bin`, where `PREFIX` is defined in the `Makefile` -- typically `/usr`.
 Execute `sudo make install` to install it if you've cloned the repo and you're at the root level.
-Alternatively, open up and terminal and paste the following to install it:
+Alternatively, open up a terminal and paste the following to install it:
 ```
 cd `mktemp -d`